spatie/phpunit-snapshot-assertions/README.md

 ### Usage in CI

-When running your tests in Continuous Integration you would possibility want to disable the snapshots' creation.
+When running your tests in Continuous Integration you would possibly want to disable the creation of snapshots.

-By using the `--no-create-snapshots` parameter, Phpunit will fail if the snapshots don't exist.
+By using the `--no-create-snapshots` parameter, PHPUnit will fail if the snapshots don't exist.

 ```bash
 > ./vendor/bin/phpunit -d --no-create-snapshots